matrix-org/synapse/contrib/systemd/README.md

 # Setup Synapse with Systemd
-This is a setup for managing synapse with the user contributed systemd unit file.
+This is a setup for managing synapse with a user contributed systemd unit file.
 It provides a `matrix-synapse` systemd unit file that should be tailored to accommodate your installation in accordance with the installation instructions provided in [installation instructions](https://github.com/matrix-org/synapse/blob/master/INSTALL.md).